sirocchj/cerebro/README.md

 ```

-When using Docker, you can add all the above environment variabled in a file (e.g. `env-ldap`)
+When using Docker, you can add all the above environment variables in a file (e.g. `env-ldap`)
-and pass this file to Docker as follows:
+and pass it to Docker as follows:

 ```bash
  docker run -p 9000:9000 --env-file env-ldap sirocchj/cerebro